 Realistically, any part of your body is at risk from these types of accidents, so if you’ve been involved in one, we’ll do our utmost to aid in your recovery, no matter the severity.

 What can be done to prevent accidents from moving objects?

-The basic principal is that if objects are stored properly, they’re unlikely to fall onto people.
-If crates are piled in an intricate, end-game-Jenga-like manner then the chances of a single item being removed bringing down the whole pile are substantially increased.
+The basic principle is that if objects are stored properly, they’re unlikely to fall onto people.
+If crates are piled in an intricate, Jenga-like manner, then the chances of a single item being removed bringing down the whole pile are substantially increased.
 Proper education into storage, like heavier items closer to the ground and having access to proper moving equipment to mitigate the need for manual handling.
 Self-standing objects that are tall or long need to be secured to prevent accidental knocking.

 In the case of pallets, racks or trolleys, making sure there is a clearly distinguished pathway available will reduce chances of collisions.
 Good visibility of the hazard from all concerned parties would also be a requirement.

 What should you do after a workplace accident involving moving objects, will I have a case to claim?

 First things first, get the injury recorded in the Accident Book, this way a proper account of the events is in place.
 If you feel like the accident wasn’t your fault, or is only partially your fault, get statements from witnesses of the accident at your workplace.
 It might also help to build a sense of what the culture is like at work.
 Pictures of the scene are also useful for visual aids in mapping out the chain of events that lead to the injury.

 After you’re safe and strong enough to do so, speak to our team of personal injury solicitors**.
 We’re experts in dealing with accident claims from the workplace and will be able to assess your moving objects case for free.
 If we feel like you have a good standing to receive compensation, we’ll manage your case on a no win, no fee basis* — call us to today on 08082391859 to discuss your options.